knative/docs/docs/eventing/broker/create-mtbroker.md

 === "kubectl"

     The YAML in the following example creates a broker named `default` in the current namespace.
-For more information about configuring broker options using YAML, see the full [broker configuration example](example-mtbroker.md).

     1. Create a broker in the current namespace by creating a YAML file using the following template: